arviz-devs/preliz/docs/examples/gallery/pareto.md

 <audio controls> <source src="../../_static/pareto.mp3" type="audio/mpeg"> This browser cannot play the pronunciation audio file for this distribution. </audio>

-The Pareto distribution is a continuous probability distribution that was introduced by the Italian scientist Vilfredo Pareto (1848–1923).
-It is a power-law probability distribution that is characterized by a heavy right tail.
+The Pareto distribution is a continuous probability distribution, known for following a power-law and having a heavy right tail.
 It is defined by two parameters: the scale parameter $m$ and the shape parameter $\alpha$.

 It was originally used to describe the distribution of wealth in society where a small proportion of the population holds a large proportion of the wealth (the "80-20 rule").
 It has since been used in various fields to describe a wide range of phenomena where events get rarer at greater magnitudes.

-In Bayesian modeling, it plays a key role in Pareto Smoothed Importance Sampling (PSIS) for stabilizing importance weights.
-PSIS is used in model evaluation methods like PSIS-LOO (Leave-One-Out Cross-Validation) where LOO applies a smoothing procedure that uses values from an estimated Pareto distribution to replace the largest importance weights, making LOO more robust.
-Moreover, the estimated $\hat{k}$ parameter of the Pareto distribution can be used as a  diagnostic tool to assess the reliability of the importance weights.

 ## Probability Density Function (PDF):